Rob Dibble: Broadcasting career

 Dibble had a brief stint as the varsity baseball head coach at Calabasas High School in Calabasas, California.
 He was fired from his head coaching job on March 27, 2013, only ten games into the season.
-As of December 18, 2013, he, along with Amy Van Dyken, were replaced on Fox Sports Radio's Fox Sports Tonight.
+By December 18, 2013, he, along with Amy Van Dyken, were replaced on Fox Sports Radio's Fox Sports Tonight.
 Dibble also called games for the Los Angeles Angels for Compass Media.